mpalash/aliakbarmehta/_pages/cv.md

 His [work](https://aliakbarmehta.com/curriculum-vitae) as performances, installations, and talks have been exhibited in galleries and alternative spaces in Mumbai, New Delhi, Pune, Helsinki, Tampere, Pori, Venice, Nova Gorica, Vienna, and Jyväskylä.
 Several of his projects, such as [256 Million Colours of Violence](http://www.256millioncoloursofviolence.com/), [Outsiders at Work](https://outsidersatwork.wordpress.com/), Ballad of the Lost Utopian Meadow, and Central Park Archives, exist as permanent ongoing online projects.

 He is co-founder, and co-Artistic Director (w/ Marianne Savallampi) of [Museum of Impossible Forms](https://museumofimpossibleforms.org/), Helsinki, an anti-racist queer feminist project, a board member of [Kiila ry](http://kiila.eu/), and pursuing his Doctoral Research in the Contemporary Art Department at [Aalto University](https://www.aalto.fi/), Helsinki.
 He holds a BFA in Drawing & Painting from the [Sir J.J.
-School of Art,](http://www.sirjjschoolofart.in/)Mumbai, and an MA in Visual Culture, Curating, and Contemporary Art from Aalto University, Helsinki, Finland, where he completed a thesis text titled ‘Cyber Archive: Being and Doing Knowledge’.
+School of Art,](http://www.sirjjschoolofart.in/) Mumbai, and an MA in Visual Culture, Curating, and Contemporary Art from Aalto University, Helsinki, Finland, where he completed a thesis text titled ‘Cyber Archive: Being and Doing Knowledge’.

 He lives and works in Helsinki and Mumbai.